 8.30am Alarms on floors turned off so boarders can get up and have breakfast in the house when they wish.
-Free time follows and we recommend that boarders get involved in activities run by local groups such as rugby, football, archery etc. 12.15pm Lunch bell, assemble in common room and all go to lunch in the canteen together 1.00 pm - 5.15pm Free time / activities.
-Activities are compulsory for years 7 - 9
+Free time follows and we recommend that boarders get involved in activities run by local groups such as rugby, football, archery etc.

+12.15pm Lunch bell, assemble in Common Room and all go to lunch in the canteen together.

+1.00 pm - 5.15pm Free time/activities.
+Activities are compulsory for years 7 - 9.

-5.15pm Tea bell, assemble in common room and all go to the canteen together.
-6.00 - 8.00pm Prep in the house for all year groups including at 6.30pm, room inspection (all boarders to be in their own rooms until this has been completed) 8.00pm - 9.45pm Free time and supper
+5.15pm Tea bell, assemble in Common Room and all go to the canteen together.

+6.00 - 8.00pm 6.30pm, room inspection (all boarders to be in their own rooms until this has been completed), free time and independent study.

+8.00pm - 9.45pm Free time and supper.